I am a blog ambassador for Lakeshore and am compensated for my work. I received product free of charge, but all thoughts and opinions are 100% mine.

 If you are looking for fine motor activities for preschoolers, then look no further.
 These fine motor activities are fun, engaging and super effective!

-I am always looking for ways to work on fine motor skills with my kids.
+I am always looking for ways to work on fine motor skills with my young kids.
 Thankfully, there are so many great fine motor tools and games you can play to work on small hand muscles and prepare kids for writing and other life skills.
 These are great for at home or in the preschool and pre-k classroom.
 Here is a clip of some of these activities in action!